-- Two identifier acceptance filters, each to be applied to: - a) the full 29 bits of the extended identifier and to the following bits of the CAN frame: RTR, IDE, SRR or - b) the 11 bits of the standard identifier, the RTR and IDE bits of CAN 2.0A/B messages. - This mode implements two filters for a full length CAN 2.0B compliant extended identifier.
-Figure 45 shows how the first 32-bit filter bank (CIDAR0-3, CIDMR0-3) produces a filter 0 hit.
-Similarly, the second filter bank (CIDAR4-7, CIDMR4-7) produces a filter 1 hit. - Four identifier acceptance filters, each to be applied to: - a) the 14 most significant bits of the extended identifier plus the SRR and IDE bits of CAN 2.0B messages or - b) the 11 bits of the standard identifier, the RTR and IDE bits of CAN 2.0A/B messages.
+- Two identifier acceptance filters, each to be applied to:

+a) the full 29 bits of the extended identifier and to the following bits of the CAN frame: RTR, IDE, SRR or b) the 11 bits of the standard identifier, the RTR and IDE bits of CAN 2.0A/B messages.
+This mode implements two filters for a full length CAN 2.0B compliant extended identifier.
+Figure 17-3 shows how the first 32-bit filter bank (CIDAR0-3, CIDMR0-3) produces a filter 0 hit. - Four identifier acceptance filters, each to be applied to:

+a) the 14 most significant bits of the extended identifier plus the SRR and IDE bits of CAN 2.0B messages or b) the 11 bits of the standard identifier, the RTR and IDE bits of CAN 2.0A/B messages.